sbenlloch/BinSniff/README.md

 ![Python 3.11](https://img.shields.io/badge/Python-3.11-3776AB?logo=python&logoColor=white)
 ![Tested on Ubuntu Latest](https://img.shields.io/badge/Tested%20on-Ubuntu%20Latest-E95420?logo=ubuntu&logoColor=white)

+> **Warning** Please note, this repository is a prototype and forms part of a master's thesis work.
+It is under active development, so you might encounter bugs and incomplete features.
+We highly appreciate your patience and encourage you to report any issues or suggest improvements.

 🔎🔍 **BinSniff**: An insightful characteristic extractor for binary files

 This repository is part of a larger project aimed at simplifying machine learning in low-level security by automating dataset creation.